HoangMinh153/Data-Analyst/README.md

 Upon proper data cleaning, the dataset was reduced and feature-engineered into 11 columns with  the new columns being:

 > day_of_week: to store week day number from start_time.

 > start_hour: to store hour number from start_time.

-> time_of_day: to store the time of the day from start_hour
+> time_of_day: to store the time of the day from start_hour.

 > duration_min: to store the duration in minutes.

-> user_age: to store the user's age from member
+> user_age: to store the user's age from member.

-> user_age_bin: grouped/binned ages for age group exploration
+> user_age_bin: grouped/binned ages for age group exploration.